SILK ROAD RAIL ADVENTURE

 Prior to the payment of your full balance, the final price may change if there is significant variation in the AUD:USD exchange rate.
 Our trip pricing is determined by what the exchange rates are at the time of publishing the trip.

-The pricing on this trip is based on an exchange rate of 1 AUD:0.65USD.
+The pricing on this trip is based on an exchange rate of:

 We have implemented a ‘lifetime deposit’ guarantee.
 Deposits are not refundable, but they are transferable at any time, right up until the first day of the trip.